Tuwaiq-Academy-Training/project02/README.md

-# Week 2 Project

-# Group Chat Application Backend
+# Group Chat Application Backend - Week 2 Project

 you are tasked with building the backend of the new WhatsApp application that will take over the chatting industry.